The first interactions with your association make a lasting impression.

 Personalize the member experience when you can.
 For example, present your members with content specific to their needs and interests.
 Mention why the member joined or how the member has engaged with your organization so far.
 You will win them over by showing you understand them and you’re working to deliver value to them.

-TECH TIP: Use YourMembership AMS to collect and analyze data about your members’ career stages, interests, and behaviors to provide them with more personalized communications.
+TECH TIP: Use YourMembership association management software to collect and analyze data about your members’ career stages, interests, and behaviors to provide them with more personalized communications.

 5. Invite them to join in.